Menu

 • In addition to scientific sessions, awardees must attend all special events organized for them during the AUA meeting

-• Awardees must submit a written report commenting on the scientific sessions that they attended after the duration of the meeting
+• Awardees must submit a written report commenting on the scientific sessions that they attended after the meeting's duration.

 • According to IRS regulations, the award is subject to federal income tax.
 Award recipients will receive additional related information.